bertlem/showcasing_astrophysics_projects/README.md

 ### MilkyWay_spiral_arms

-TBD: Locating the spiral arms of the Milky Way using t-sne + HDBSCAN as a clustering algorithm.
+Locating the spiral arms of the Milky Way using t-sne + HDBSCAN as a clustering algorithm.

 ### MilkyWay_warp_spiral_arms_test